Regret Isn’t Rape

-Our client was Michael Williams, a former University of Tennessee Knoxville football player, who along with his teammate A.J.
+Our client was Michael Williams, represented by our managing partner David Eldridge, a former University of Tennessee Knoxville football player, who along with his teammate A.J.
 Johnson were indicted for aggravated rape charges nearly three and a half years ago after a woman claimed both men raped her during a victory party on Nov.
 16, 2014.

 As a result of the accusation, Johnson and Williams were suspended from the team less than 48 hours after the party and never played for Tennessee again.
 Johnson had been a star linebacker, and Williams was a starter in the secondary.

 The thing is, there was not enough evidence that a crime had taken place.
 The prosecution did not introduce any forensic evidence, there no eyewitness testimony to corroborate the alleged rape, nor any other physical evidence to support the charges, let alone sufficient to convince a jury beyond a reasonable doubt.
 Further, there were a number of inconsistencies between what the woman said in court and what she had previously told investigators.
 There were also significant inconsistencies between how she and her friend described the events before the alleged rape took place.
 The prosecution did not preserve the alleged victim’s and her friends text communications or social media data, and as a result that information was lost forever.
 We also learned as a result of our efforts to obtain this information that she and her friend, a witness for the prosecution had both replaced their phones around the same time.